Abbreviations : Report Help

 Phylogenetic analysis of RdRP aa sequences from different endornaviruses reveals that they cluster into two well-separated clades corresponding to the two genera in the family (Figure 2.Endornaviridae).

 Figure 2.Endornaviridae.
-Maximum likelihood phylogenetic tree constructed using the amino acid sequences of RNA-dependent RNA polymerase domains of endornaviruses.
+Maximum likelihood phylogenetic tree constructed using the amino acid sequences of RNA-directed RNA polymerase domains of endornaviruses.
 Grapevine leafroll-associated virus 1 (genus Ampelovirus, family Closteroviridae) was used as an outgroup.
 For each genus, a virus belonging to the type species is indicated by bold text.
 This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

 The RdRP and helicase domains of endornaviruses are related to those of the "alpha-like" superfamily of positive-sense RNA viruses (Gibbs et al., 2000).